anan-ara/cs124-lab2/design/design.md

 We decided to have different emojis (🔥, ⚠️, 💤) for the different priority levels for people who are color blind.
 This was a suggestion from Prof. Rhodes.

-We made the 💤 the default priority level for tasks as if a user does not bother to change the priority level of a task, it is usually a safe assumption that it is unimportant.
+We made the 💤 the default priority level for tasks because if a user does not bother to change the priority level of a task, it is usually a safe assumption that it is unimportant.

 ## Color Palette